evenstensberg/dotfiles/README.md

 ## regression.sh 🚀

 Used to search and stop test suites running in infinite trying to find a regression bug or for smoketests for a specific error message.

+# hexdumpi.sh ☄️

+Used for util in my [OS](https://github.com/uit-inf-2201-s19/uit-inf-2201-s19.github.io) course to get diffs of boot sectors in RAM in byteformat.